odoo/documentation/crm/leads/manage/lead_scoring.rst

 How to do efficient Lead Scoring?
 =================================

-Odoo's Lead Scoring module allows you to give a score to your leads based on specific criteria - the higher the value, the more likely the prospect is "ready for sales".
+Twenty20's Lead Scoring module allows you to give a score to your leads based on specific criteria - the higher the value, the more likely the prospect is "ready for sales".
 Therefore, the best leads are automatically assigned to your salespeople so their pipe are not